ThatGerber/oxcyon-to-wordpress/readme.txt

 ## Settings ##

-Brand: Name of the brand being imported.
+Image Directory: Directory of the images (located within the Uploads folder)

 Category Value: REGEXP statement to target category GUIDS